-Edited by Adrian Penaflor, Neo Mann, Melsan, Anonymous and 3 others
+Edited by Adrian Penaflor, Neo Mann, Melsan, Eng and 2 others

 Home routers (like Netgear, Linksys, D-link, Buffalo, etc.) can be reset back to factory default settings.
 There are many reasons why you want to Hard Reset a router.
 One reason might be that you want to reconfigure and do a fresh setup or, you have forgotten the admin password to access the Graphical User Interface (GUI) of the router.
 Whatever the reason may be, here is how you reset a router.
 Please read and follow the steps below:

 - 1Prepare the following items:Your Router and a paper clip (you can use a needle, push pin or, any small pointed object).Advertisement